SummerElise/Code-Quiz/README.md

 You can find the live website here: https://SummerElise.github.io/Code-Quiz/

-An example of the layout of my quiz is pictured below:
+An example of what the functionality should be like is shown below: